Paul Gascoigne: International career

-Gascoigne was called up to the England under-21 side in the summer of 1987, and scored with a free-kick in his debut in a 2–0 win over Morocco.
+Gascoigne was called up to the England under-21 side in the summer of 1987 and scored with a free-kick in his debut in a 2–0 win over Morocco.
 He went on to win 12 caps for the under-21s under Dave Sexton.
 The team were semi finalists at the UEFA U-21 Euros and finalists at the Toulon Tournament beaten on both occasions by France in 1988.

-Gascoigne was first called up to the full England squad by Bobby Robson for a friendly against Denmark on 14 September 1988, and came on as a late substitute for Peter Beardsley in a 1–0 win.
+Gascoigne was first called up to the full England squad by Bobby Robson for a friendly against Denmark on 14 September 1988 and came on as a late substitute for Peter Beardsley in a 1–0 win.
 He scored his first goal for England in a 5–0 victory over Albania at Wembley on 26 April 1989.
-He made his first start in the following game against Chile, and kept his first team place for most matches in the run in to the 1990 FIFA World Cup.
+He made his first start in the following game against Chile and kept his first team place for most matches in the run in to the 1990 FIFA World Cup.
 He also played four games for the England B team.
 He secured his place in the World Cup squad in a 4–2 win against Czechoslovakia when he scored one goal and was a key component in the other three.

 Gascoigne went to the World Cup in Italy, having never started a competitive international.
 He played in all three of the group games and England topped Group F, Gascoigne providing the assist for Mark Wright's winner against Egypt.
 In the first knockout game against Belgium, he made another assist after chipping a free-kick into the penalty area, where David Platt volleyed the ball into the net.
 Gascoigne was at the centre of the action again in the quarter-final clash with Cameroon when he gave away a penalty, which Cameroon converted.
-In extra-time, he made a successful through-ball pass from which Gary Lineker won and subsequently scored a penalty, which proved to be the winning goal.
+In extra time, he made a successful through-ball pass from which Gary Lineker won and subsequently scored a penalty, which proved to be the winning goal.
+Referring to the 1990 World Cup, Bryan Robson later commented that Gascoigne was the "best player" he had ever played with, saying that in 1990 he "was challenging Maradona as the best player in the world at that time."